White-necked Jacobin

 Behavior: White-necked Jacobins are known for their agility in flight, allowing them to hover in front of flowers while feeding on nectar.
 They can also be quite territorial, especially around key food sources like flower patches or feeders.
 These hummingbirds are often seen darting in and out of vegetation, searching for nectar, small insects, and spiders to supplement their diet.

-Conservation Status: The conservation status of the White-necked Jacobin in Colombia is generally considered to be of Least Concern according to the IUCN.
+Conservation Status: The White-necked Jacobin is considered to be of Least Concern according to the IUCN.

 Distribution